A trace formula approach to control theorems for overconvergent automorphic forms: Groups and Shimura Varieties

-because the relevant $ker^{1}(\mathbb{Q},G)$ that complicates the situation in general vanishes since $F^{+}=\mathbb{Q}$.
-By varying $U$, we get a projective system $(X_{U})_{U}$ of varieties where the morphisms between are finite, surjective and etale and similarly for the $A_{U}$.
+because ${\rm ker}^{1}(\qq,G)$ that complicates the situation in general vanishes since $F^{+}=\qq$ (since the center of $G$ is ${\rm Res}^{F}_{\qq}\mb{G}_{m}$ which is a cohomologically trivial torus; cf. the discussion in \cite[p.
+319-322]{Hid1}).
+By varying $U$, we get a projective system $(X_{U})_{U}$ of varieties where the morphisms between are finite, surjective and \'etale and similarly for the $A_{U}$.